JOY'S WORLD MUSIC BIO

 To be ethereal was my yearning when I asked the Creator to give me a drum—naively thinking that music would not take the great physical space that my own ceramics work had occupied.
 (That's an oxymoron for a percussionist.
 I'm learning to be ethereal.)

-Many vessels of sound I play were designed (some customized to my desire) by my renowned international teachers, were purchased during world travels, or were inherited from my mother, z’l.
-My instruments that I lovingly play, stroke and caress (not “beat” or “bang”) with my hands or mallets include large wood and skin African djembe, Middle-Eastern metal, vegetarian synthetic, or ceramic dumbeks, frame drums, and (Remo) timbrels (riqs) with heavy metal brass (or other alloys) jingles, seed jingles, cymbals, ting shas (hand cymbals), chimes (72 double row, and energy chimes), triangle, and such ‘small’ hand-made, ethnic traditional percussion as ethnic bells, rattles (chajchas, kpoko-kpoko, seeds, Buffalo rawhide), shakers (natural woven caxixi, gourd gita, maracas, and metal and plastic, shekeres, axatse), scrapers (guiros), clave, and mu yu (slit drum).
+Many vessels of sound I play were designed (some customized to my desire) by my renowned international teachers (Paolo Mattioli), were purchased during world travels, or were inherited from my mother, z’l (especially gongs and bells).
+My instruments that I lovingly play, stroke and caress (not “beat” or “bang”) with my hands or mallets include large wood and natural skin African djembe, Middle-Eastern metal, vegetarian synthetic, or ceramic dumbeks, frame drums, and (Remo) timbrels (riqs) with heavy metal brass (or other alloys) jingles, seed jingles, cymbals, ting shas (hand cymbals), chimes (72 double row, and energy chimes), triangle, and such ‘small’ hand-made, ethnic traditional percussion as ethnic bells, rattles (chajchas, kpoko-kpoko, seeds, Buffalo rawhide), shakers (natural woven caxixi, gourd gita, maracas, and metal and plastic, shekeres, axatse), scrapers (guiros), clave, and mu yu (slit drum).
+Additional ethnic percussion from many nations I have learned include: tambourine, tar, tamborim, bohdran, djun-djun, ashiko, talking drum, klong yaw, cuica, timbau, surdo repinique, agogo, bongo, congas, cowbell, tubano, pandeiro, kanjira, sakara, fruit and vegetable shakers (of plastic, wood or metal), as well as sound shapes.

 For meditative and healing moments, I play organic rain sticks, ocean drums, gongs, Asian bells, and crystal and Tibetan singing bowls tuned to lev / heart chakra.